ostrodmit/AdaFilter/README.md

-# AdaFilter — Adaptive Denoising via Non-Linear Filtering
+# AdaFilter: Adaptive Denoising via Non-Linear Filtering

 AdaFilter is a **MATLAB** package which implements **struture-adaptive denoising** of discrete-time signals and images.